-- A contentName (required) the name of the content, e.g. "Ad Foo Bar". - A piece (optional) the actual content.
+- A contentName (required) the name of the content, e.g. "Ad Foo Bar". - A interaction (required) type of interaction, e.g. click. - A piece (optional) the actual content.
 For instance, the path to an image, video, audio or any text. - A target (optional) the target of the content.
 For instance the URL of a landing page.